-Furthermore, differential treatment of specific nationalities seems to be applied in the framework of ad hoc relocation schemes implemented since June 2018.
-Following "boat-by-boat" agreements following disembarkation in Italy, Malta and Spain, over 280 persons have been relocated to France.347 All relocated persons have previously undergone interviews with OFPRA, for the Office to assess their need for protection and potential threats to public order.
+All relocated persons have previously undergone interviews with OFPRA, for the Office to assess their need for protection and potential threats to public order.
 No official data are available about this mechanism or the nationality of selected persons.
 However, it appears through communication on arrival in France from OFII and the Ministry of Interior that relocated persons are mainly from Sudan, Eritrea and Somalia.
 Following their arrival, these persons have been quickly received by OFII and granted refugee status by OFPRA.

-It should be noted that at the end of 2019 France has offered assistance to the return of rejected asylum seekers, combatting "illegal immigration" and the relocation of 400 asylum seekers from Greece.
-348 Asylum seekers that are nationals of countries listed as safe are dealt with most of the time under an accelerated procedure (see Safe Country of Origin).
+Asylum seekers that are nationals of countries listed as safe are dealt with most of the time under an accelerated procedure (see Safe Country of Origin).
 Their access to asylum from detention is also more circumscribed compared to other nationalities (see Registration).
-The average protection rate for such nationalities was 14.1 in 2018, at first and second instance combined, but there are important variations from one country to another.
-For example, in 2018, Kosovo had a general rate of 25.2%, Senegal had a rate of 19.6%, while Albania had 17.2%.
+The average protection rate for such nationalities was 10.8% in 2018, at first and second instance combined, but there are important variations from one country to another.
+For example, in 2019, Kosovo had a general rate of 24.7%, Senegal had a rate of 22.8%, while Albania had 10.7%.